wp-plugins/nextgen-facebook/readme.txt

 = Great Support =

-**NGFB Open Graph+ is actively being developed and supported**.
+**NGFB Open Graph+ support and development is on-going**.
 You can review the [FAQ](http://faq.ngfb.surniaulula.com/) and [Notes](http://notes.ngfb.surniaulula.com/) pages for additional setup information.
 If you have any suggestions or comments, post them to the [WordPress support forum](http://wordpress.org/support/plugin/nextgen-facebook) or the [Pro version support website](http://support.ngfb.surniaulula.com/).

 == Installation ==